Hooded Oriole

 Habitat

-The hooded oriole is found in open woods and areas with palm trees, mesquite, or dry shrubs.
+The Hooded Oriole is found in open woods and areas with palm trees, mesquite, or dry shrubs.
 It may also live in deciduous and riparian woodlands (woodlands near rivers) and is often found near ranches and towns.

 Diet